jondowson/python_scripts/README.md

 * dse python driver is installed on both opscenter nodes.
 * necessary authentication is setup for the driver to talk to the Opscenter storage cluster.
 * the Opscenter service is managing the metrics for the Opscenter storage cluster.
+* --> during a fail over event, the passive server will reach out and update the 'address.yaml' of every agent.
-* --> as the datastax agent local to the node is queried for its 'stomp_address' to determine the active server.
+* --> so reading the 'stomp_address' value within this local file is a reliable means of determining the active server.

 **instructions**